 For the best experience of Dubrovnik, most of the city you can see by foot or bicycle.
 However, if you choose to transport by car, beware of Dubrovnik’s many one-way streets - when trying to find a certain place, it is best to have a handy GPS device or ask for the help of local residents.
-Main type of public transportation is the city bus.
+The main type of public transportation is the city bus.
 Bus network is extensive and connects all parts of the city.
-Buses drive at 20 to 30 minutes intervals, with the exception in the early morning hours, when bus traffic stops for about 3 - 4 hours.
-At that time, taxi is available.
-Accommodation is, as expected, most expensive in July and August, with the drop of prices in September.
+Buses drive at 20 to 30 minutes intervals, except from the early morning hours, when bus traffic stops for about 3 - 4 hours.
+At that time, the taxi is available.
+Accommodation is, as expected, most expensive in July and August, with the drop in prices in September.
 Best prices range from October to Easter, with the exception of Christmas and New Year period.

 WHAT TO DO IN DUBROVNIK